Health-plan rates in Washington state’s individual market could go up an average of 22%

 Health-insurance rates in Washington’s individual market would increase an average of 22 percent based on filings under review by state officials.
-Insurance Commissioner Mike Kreidler blamed part of the increase on uncertainty about Obamacare’s future.
+Partisan finger-pointing ensued, but an industry analyst said Democrats, Republicans and insurers share blame.

-Health-insurance rates in Washington’s individual market would increase an average of 22 percent next year based on filings under review by state officials.
+Health-insurance rates in Washington’s individual market would increase an average of 22 percent next year based on filings under review by state officials — sparking a new round of partisan finger-pointing.

-No insurers would be offering plans in the individual markets of Grays Harbor and Klickitat counties, state Insurance Commissioner Mike Kreidler said Monday.
+The increases are almost twice the 13.5 percent increase insurers proposed this past year for 2017.
+Consumer options also would decrease next year for the 300,000 Washingtonians who buy their health coverage in the marketplace for individuals.

-The increases are almost twice the 13.5 percent increase insurers proposed last year for 2017.
-Options would decrease as prices soar next year for the 300,000 Washingtonians who buy their health coverage in the marketplace for individuals.
+This year 13 insurers offered 154 plans in Washington’s individual market and nine companies sold plans inside the state exchange created under the Affordable Care Act (ACA), also known as Obamacare.

-This year 13 insurers offered 154 plans in the market and nine companies sold plans inside the state exchange created under the Affordable Care Act (ACA) also known as Obamacare.
+Next year 11 insurers would offer 71 plans with just seven companies selling inside the exchange.
+No insurers plan to offer individual market coverage in rural Klickitat County, although that may change.

 Most Read Stories